 Tomatillos at first glance look somewhat like little lanterns, as they have a papery husk surrounding them.
-Inside however they look identical to an unripened tomato and rightly so, as they are are a member of the same nightshade family.
+Inside however, they look identical to an unripened tomato and rightly-so, as they’re a member of the same nightshade family.
 They are tart, bright and somewhat sweet, offering the perfect profile for a refreshing salsa verde.
 Not only do they taste wonderful, they like their tomato cousins, are very good for you:

 Not only was making salsa verde on the agenda, I decided to piece together a meal with tons of bright flavors that was healthier than your average burrito.
 We’re turning to fresh limes, sweet onions & jalapeños to make this dish pop, and with a few other ingredients our menu was born!
 Here we have, Salsa Verde Chicken & Black Bean Tacos, with Roasted Corn & Zucchini Mix.